nbro/andz/OBJECTIVES.md

 # Objectives

-1. Learn the concepts related to the most interesting algorithms and data structures related (but not only) to the following fields:
+1. Learn by implementing the following (but not exclusively) concepts:

+    - Trees
+    - Graphs
+	- Heaps
+	- Sets
 	- Searching
 	- Sorting
+	- Hashing
 	- Dynamic programming
 	- Greedy algorithms
-	- Hashing
-	- Graphs
-	- Trees
-	- Heaps (e.g.: Fibonacci or binomial heaps)
-	- Geometrical algorithms (e.g.: convex hull)
-	- Approximation algorithms (e.g.: approximation-vertex-cover)
+	- Cryptographic algorithms
-	- Heuristics

- or even to more general scientific areas

-	- Artificial intelligence
-	- Numerical computing
-	- Linear algebra algorithms
+	- Parsing

 2. Implement as many as possible of the most interesting and useful algorithms and data structures in the fields mentioned above (but not exclusively).